Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Galley Boy Frederick Arthur Bull from Southall, Middlesex (age 19), Mess Room Boy Leslie J. Gatehouse from Highbury, London (age 17), 4th Engineer Officer Robert Goodwin (age 29), Mess Room Boy Anthony Michael Noy (age 18), and Saloon Boy Michael Alexander Peetz (age 16).

-The official report on the sinking of Bello states she was chartered to British Tanker Co. at the time of loss and says a 3rd torpedo was also fired, but missed and believed to have struck the British Regent Lion*, sailing on Bello's port side (damaged, later salvaged and in the U.K. at the time the report was written, Febr.
+The official report on the sinking of Bello states she was chartered to British Tanker Co. at the time of loss and says a 3rd torpedo was also fired, but missed and was believed to have struck the British Regent Lion*, sailing on Bello's port side (this ship is listed in station 83 on the convoy document, Bello was in station 104.
+Regent Lion was damaged by U-610, later salvaged and in the U.K. at the time the report was written, Febr.
 6-1943).
 The time of attack is given as 07:20 GMT in this report, and position 53 N 27W, 550 - 575 miles west of Cape Clear, in stormy weather with heavy seas.
-"Nortraships flåte" agrees with the time 05:20 given in the 2nd mate's story below, which appears to be ship's time.
-The report adds she had a complement of 40, 33 of whom were missing.
+The report adds that Bello had a complement of 40, 33 of whom were missing.
+"Nortraships flåte" agrees with the time 05:20 given in the 2nd mate's account below, which appears to be ship's time.

 The maritime hearings were held in St. John's on Dec.
 31-1942.
 The following were present: Captain Bernt, 1st Mate Moen, Able Seaman/Gunner Wick (at the wheel when Bello was torpedoed; he was rescued from the capsized lifeboat), and Able Seaman Wisnes (on lookout - rescued while holding on to a door, being the first one to be picked up by the corvette).